racket/racket7/racket/src/cs/README.txt

    `ptr-set!` to read and write at the address.

- * The 'atomic-interior allocation mode returns memory that is allowed to move after the cpointer returned yb allocation becomes unreachable.
+ * The 'atomic-interior allocation mode returns memory that is allowed to move after the cpointer returned by allocation becomes unreachable.

  * A `_gcpointer` can only refer to the start of an allocated object,